 The $1 million exemption includes everything in your estate, not just what's in your bank accounts at the time of your death.
 This includes the value of:

 So your net worth can add up to more than you might expect.

 How Much Will You Be Taxed on Your Estate?

 In 2018, the estate tax in Massachusetts ranged from 0.8 percent to 16 percent.
 However, this rate can be changed by law at any time.
 An experienced estate planning lawyer will estimate the current tax for you and suggest various techniques to help minimize the amount of estate tax and maximize the assets left for your beneficiaries.
 For example, two options might a life insurance trust or a credit shelter trust.

-Please contact the offices of Monteforte Law, P.C. today using the brief form on this page or by phone to discuss the right strategy that may beneficial for securing a strong financial legacy.
+Please contact Monteforte Law, P.C. today by phone at 978-657-7437 to discuss the right strategy that may beneficial for securing a strong financial legacy.